SebastianOsuna/wisper_example/README.md

  the corresponding listener.
 It will simulate the push of a message to a remote queue, so I'll be using Wisper's async option for this events.
 (This gives me the idea to do a Wisper-RabbitMQ plugin or even a SQS one... we'll see).

+**NOTE:** If you want to run this last part, you should setup the RabbitMQ queue described in this [guide](http://rubybunny.info/articles/getting_started.html).

 [1]: https://github.com/krisleech/wisper    "Wisper"